SW-Muriu/SW-Muriu/README.md

 ## 🚀 What I Do

 - 🏦 **Software Engineer @ Equity Bank Ltd.**
-  Building scalable frontend solutions for platforms used by **20M+ customers** across Africa.
+  Building scalable fintech software solutions for platforms used by **20M+ customers** across Africa.

 - 🧩 **Full-Stack Developer**
   Proficient in **Angular**, **Spring Boot**, REST APIs, and **Microservices Architecture**